 The ever-evolving cyber threats landscape continually presents new challenges.
 Ransomware is one of those challenges.
 Even organizations that exercise ideal cybersecurity practices may fall prey to ransomware attacks.

-With that in mind, our engineers at Comodo have deigned Comodo Advanced Endpoint Protection (AEP).
-Unlike other endpoint protection software that follows “Default Allow” security posture, Comodo AEP uses “Default Deny” security posture.
+With that in mind, our engineers at Xcitium have deigned Xcitium Advanced Endpoint Protection (AEP).
+Unlike other endpoint protection software that follows “Default Allow” security posture, Xcitium AEP uses “Default Deny” security posture.
 Along with it, it uses powerful Containment engine which can quickly contain both known and unknown (new) malicious software including ransomware.

-Comodo AEP is a complete endpoint protection platform that can disarm even the potent malware such as the ransomware.
-Get Comodo Advanced Endpoint Protection today and secure your endpoints against ransomware and other malware threats.
+Xcitium AEP is a complete endpoint protection platform that can disarm even the potent malware such as the ransomware.
+Get Xcitium Advanced Endpoint Protection today and secure your endpoints against ransomware and other malware threats.